 PIPELINE

-Commercial rights to ATI-1501 for Europe, Latin America and the United States markets have been licensed to Saptalis Pharmaceuticals, a R&D-driven pharmaceutical company focused on development and commercialization of complex niche products including oral suspensions.
-Appili retains global rights to ATI-1501 outside the United States, which are available for licensing.
-Learn more about ATI-1501 below.
+Commercial rights to LIKMEZ™ (Trademark of Saptalis Pharmaceuticals, LLC) for the United States, Europe and Latin America markets have been licensed to Saptalis, a R&D-driven pharmaceutical company focused on development and commercialization of complex niche products including oral suspensions.

 Metronidazole is a widely used front-line oral treatment with over 10 million prescriptions written in the United States every year.
 It is used to treat parasitic and anaerobic bacterial infections, which heavily burden elderly patients.

-Reduced adherence has been linked to increased rates of treatment failure, infection recurrence, and antibiotic resistance.
+Reduced adherence to the tablet oral form has been linked to increased rates of treatment failure, infection recurrence, and antibiotic resistance.
 For patients, this can lead to protracted, worsening illnesses and increased potential for infecting others.
 It can also increase the burden on the caregivers who support these patients.

 Appili President and CEO, Don Cilla, PharmD, MBA

-If a patient fails on metronidazole, physicians often switch to another class of antibiotics.
+If a patient fails on the oral tablet form of metronidazole, physicians often switch to another class of antibiotics.
 Healthcare practitioners must limit the use of second- and third-line antibiotic options:

 1. These antibiotics are typically more expensive, and limiting their use helps insurers manage healthcare costs.